5 Simple and Spooky Halloween Crafts for Kids

 5. Twig Bats

 This was one of my little guy’s favorite Halloween crafts for kids!
 He loved making these and helping me hang them up around the house afterward.
-They’re super easy to do and turn out absolutely adorable!
+They’re super easy to do and turned out absolutely adorable!
 Check it out here to see how these are made.

 PS – Know someone that would like this blog?
 Please forward it to them!